Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Methods

 \subsection{Deployment of the Survey}

 Our study was considered exempt from review by our institute's\footnote{We will reveal the institute name after the peer review is completed.} IRB on November 16th, 2023.
 Before launching the survey, we conducted a pilot survey from May 1 to May 8 to gather feedback on the survey's wording and organization.
 Based on this feedback, we revised the survey questionnaire by adjusting certain words and adding signposts.
 After this, we rolled out our main survey, which targeted U.S. adult internet users aged 18 and above.
 Participants were recruited through Lucid Theorem (\url{https://lucidtheorem.com}), a survey company providing access to nationally representative samples, from May 16 to May 18, 2024.
 Participants who completed the survey received \$1.50 in compensation via the Lucid system.
-In total, we collected responses from 3,154 participants.
+In total, we collected responses from 3,650 participants.

-We excluded respondents who opted out during the survey (N = 496), spent less than 1 minute or more than 50 minutes on the survey (N = 40), and exhibited straight-lining behavior by selecting the same response for all questions (N = 178).
+We excluded respondents who opted out during the survey (N = 496),\footnote{Our review of collected data shows that 253 participants opted out on the first page where we requested participation consent, 7 dropped out at the next question requesting selection of a post that participants would like to flag, 148 dropped out in the flag submission stage, and 88 dropped out after answering the flag submission questions.
+We found no noticeable trends in the number of dropouts across the different flag implementation scenarios.} spent less than 1 minute or more than 50 minutes on the survey (N = 40), and exhibited straight-lining behavior by selecting the same response for all questions (N = 178).
 Following these pre-processing steps, we retained 2,936 survey responses, which we used for our subsequent analyses.
 Appendix \ref{sec:appendix_survey_sample} describes the demographic distribution of our survey sample.
-As mentioned above, the survey began with participants selecting the most inappropriate post (in their judgment) from the list of rule-violating posts presented in Table \ref{table:postsselected}.
-Descriptive analysis showed the frequency distribution of choices made by survey participants to be as follows: Post 1 (21.2\%), Post 2 (9.3\%), Post 3 (23.6\%), Post 4 (5.6\%), Post 5 (6.1\%), Post 6 (4.6\%), and Post 7 (29.7\%).
+On average, the participants took 393.2 seconds to complete the survey.
+As mentioned above, the survey began with participants selecting a post to flag from the list of rule-violating posts presented in Table \ref{table:postsselected}.
+Table \ref{table:rule_violation_example_means} (Appendix \ref{sec:appendix_posts}) shows the distribution of post choices made by survey participants and how average fairness perceptions vary across these choices --- we did not find any noticeable trends in fairness perceptions based on participants' post choices.